cleverhans-lab/cleverhans/README.md

 #### Manual installation

-You simply need to clone this repository into a folder of your choice.
+If you are installing `cleverhans` manually, you simply need to clone this repository into a folder of your choice.

 ```
 git clone https://github.com/openai/cleverhans